Suction hose

-Flexible suction hose (Flex suction or suction hose), not to be confused with hard suction hose in U.S., is a specific type of fire hose used in drafting operations, when a fire engine uses a vacuum to draw water from a portable water tank, pool, or other static water source.
-It is built to withstand vacuum, rather than pressure, abrasion, and heat.
-Conversely, hard suction is capable of withstanding up to 200 PSIG, as well as vacuum.
-In the United States, it is standard equipment according to the National Fire Protection Association standards for fire engines.
-It is used in both structural and wildland firefighting throughout the world, and is made in various diameters and connection types.
+Suction hose is a specific type of fire hose used in drafting operations, when a fire engine uses a vacuum to draw water from a portable water tank, pool, or other static water source.
+It is built to withstand vacuum, rather than pressure, along with abrasion and heat.
+Flexible suction hose ("flex suction") is meant to be used only for suction.
+Hard suction hose is capable of withstanding pressure as well as vacuum.
+Suction hose is used in both structural and wildland firefighting throughout the world, and is made in various diameters and connection types.
+In the United States, it is standard equipment for fire engines per National Fire Protection Association (NFPA) standards.